apache/rocketmq-externals/README.md

 - [ ] consumer can consume the message when topic has been deleted
 - [ ] can't show producerList,we can only query a online producer use topic and groupName,not easy to use.
 - [ ] resetOffset should be improve,online consumer can return the reset result but offline's can't
-- [ ] we can't set clusterName when create topic or consumer
+- [ ] we can't set clusterName when create topic or consumer  -- StyleTang
 - [x] when create a new consumer,if not be consumed,can't be found in consumerList //it Fixed,But this page is too slow,need improve --StyleTang

 ## Add